hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 Hopefully, you are starting to get a bit comfortable with the idea of using vectors and factors as variables for storing your data.
 Vectors really are the basic building blocks for creating other data structures in R, so understanding what they are and how to create them will be important in understanding later concepts.

 To summarize, in this lesson, we explored the **vector** and **factor** data structures available to us in R for one-dimensional data.
 We learned how to create these data structures, as well as, explored when these data structures are useful.
-In the next lesson, we will learn about additional data structures for higher dimensional data.
+Other lessons are available to learn about additional data structures for higher dimensional data.